isguser/VAIF/README.md

 This previous version tracks when EventIM type instances (Response, Dialog, Animation, etc.) are completed.
 No more running through a list of events!

 # What the Unity Project Directory Looks Like (with VAIF imported)
-The parent directory of the Unity Project is generally organized into several folders:
+The parent directory of the VAIF asset is organized into several folders:
-* Assets
+* Assets/VAIF
-	* \_scripts (where you can add custom C# scripts for your game)
-	* \_steamVR (which is part of the SteamVR asset library)
-	* Editor (which contains Unity GUI scripts)
-	* InteractionManager (which contains the scripts of the VAIF system)
-	* Oculus (which contains required prefabs and components for OVRLipSync)
+	* _lipsync (which contains the OVR lipsync scripts and prefabs needed for phoneme synchronization with speech)
-	* OVRLipSync (which is part of the OVR asset library)
+	* Editor (which contains the Unity GUI scripts)
+	* Prefabs (which contains nicely packaged GameObjects (like Agents) that you can use for quicker scene implementations)
-	* Resources (which is where you will organize your Agents, Animations, Dialogs, Prefabs, and Scenes)
+	* Resources (which is where we include Agents, Animations, Dialogs, and example Scenes for you to use)
-	* Runtime (which you can ignore)
-	* Utilities (which you can also ignore)
-	* VRTK (which contains the VR Toolkit asset library)
+	* Scripts (which contains the many scripts which control the multiagent interactive scenes)
-* Library
-* ProjectSettings
-* UnityPackageManager <br/>
-The Library, ProjectSettings, and UnityPackageManager all contain files needed for Unity, they are generally unmodified by the average user.

-# Included in VAIF Package
+# Included in the VAIF Package

 ## The Quick Help Guide and Links to Tutorial Videos
 See the Quick Help Guide for step-by-step guidance for each of the following steps to using VAIF.
 ### Required: Install Unity (version 2017.1 or later; Section 2)